ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

 -   **Technical Assessments**: These cumulative weekly online assessments will cover all course content introduced to date.
-Unless prior arrangements are made with the course instructor, all students will be expected to take these technical assessments on the scheduled day.
+Unless prior arrangements are made with the course instructor, all students will be expected to use their computer to take these technical assessments on the scheduled day.

 -   **Midterm Examination**: The midterm is an online cumulative assessment covering all of the material from the class, practical, and laboratory sessions, as outlined on the review sheet.
-Unless prior arrangements are made with the course instructor, all students will be expected to take this test on the scheduled date and complete the test in the stated period of time.
+Unless prior arrangements are made with the course instructor, all students will be expected to use their computer to take this test on the scheduled date and complete the test in the stated period of time.

 -   **Final Examination**: The final is an online cumulative assessment covering all of the material from the class, practical, and laboratory sessions, as outlined on the review sheet.
-Unless prior arrangements are made with the course instructor, all students will be expected to take this test on the scheduled date and complete the test in the stated period of time.
+Unless prior arrangements are made with the course instructor, all students will be expected to use their computer to take this test on the scheduled date and complete the test in the stated period of time.

--   **Source Code Surveys**: Graded on a checkmark basis and building on material in the textbook and the content covered during that day's in-person classroom session, technical challenges have the following goals:
-    (i) help a learner to demonstrate that they can remember learned material by recalling facts, basic concepts, and answers to questions presented in the textbook and (ii) allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented in the textbook.
+-   **Source Code Surveys**: Graded on a checkmark basis and building on material in the textbook and the content covered during that day's in-person classroom session, technical challenges have the following goals: (i) help a learner to demonstrate that they can remember learned material by recalling facts, basic concepts, and answers to questions presented in the textbook and (ii) allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented in the textbook.

 -   **Programming Projects**: Graded on a checkmark basis and building on material in the textbook, the content covered during that week's in-person